hectorgastaminza/Iot/README.md

 ## REPOSITORY
 ### comiot-backend (maven project)
 * Controller: Contains the rest server code.
-Receives and responses request from frontend which are processed by UserModel. (spring-boot, @RestController, @Autowired, @RequestMapping, @RequestParam, @RequestBody)
+Receives and responses request from frontend which are performed by UserModel. (spring-boot, @RestController, @Autowired, @RequestMapping, @RequestParam, @RequestBody)
 * UserModel: This server runs a thread with the UserModel which implement the logic of the server side.
 (HashMap, concurrent.ExecutorService)
 ### comiot-client-raspberry (maven project)
 Device application for raspberry pi